 Assessment Issue Recommendation Management response Significant deficiency Timeliness of property valuations The valuation of land, buildings and council dwellings was not finalised until September 2024, almost four months after the publication of the draft accounts.
 This meant that the audit team were unable to begin the testing in this area as planned and that audit adjustments were process by management following the draft accounts being presented for audit.
+Following such adjustments we have gained assurance over the PPE valuations materially.
 Management should ensure they engage with valuers early and the final report is available in time with their closedown and financial statements preparation timetable.
 Management response required Other deficiency Journals with blank descriptions Per our understanding of the Council's control environment, the finance system should not allow creation and approval of journals with blank line descriptions.
 However, three journals were identified with blank line descriptions.
 From testing of these journals, it was identified that the system does allow 'blank descriptions' but these should be identified by the authorising officer and corrected before final posting.
 Management should strengthen the journals control environment and ensure journals are not posted with blank line descriptions.
 Management response required

 Assessment Issue Recommendation Management response Other deficiency Corporate risk register It would be helpful to understand the initial risk rating and then the mitigating controls/actions to reduce the risk level where possible.
 The mitigated risk rating should also then be included.
 At the moment it shows the previous level and the current risk level without understanding why it has changed.
 Management should review the risk register and assess whether it can be improved.
-Management response required Other deficiency Timeliness of reports from HRA and Housing system reports As part of our debtors testing and HRA income testing, there have been multiple instances where management haven't been able to obtain the system reports as of 31 March 2024 due to it being a live system.
+Management response required Other deficiency Fixed asset register The fixed asset register was not updated in a timely manner, and we experienced difficulties agreeing the register to the PPE note and valuation reports.
+Management should review the fixed assets register to ensure it is updated in a timely way following the valuation exercise undertaken.
+They should also ensure that accumulated depreciation is written back as appropriate and all valuation movements taken to the revaluation reserve and CIES are easily identifiable.
+Management response required Other deficiency Timeliness of reports from HRA, Housing and the revenue system reports Whilst we have still gained sufficient assurance, as part of our debtors testing, specifically Collection Fund and HRA income testing, there have been multiple instances where management haven't been able to obtain the system reports as of 31 March 2024 due to it being a live system.
 Management should download reports in a timely manner and keep sufficient records of them so that it provides strong audit trail.
 Management response required